Does My Dog Have a Concussion?

 A concussion that leads to unconsciousness can be brief or may last several hours, depending on its severity.
 As in humans, single concussions in dogs will not usually lead to severe, long-lasting damage, especially if treated in a timely manner.

 Of course, the best outcome is to take precautions to prevent a concussion in the first place.
-Keep your dog on leash or fenced in, secure while riding in a car, and away from aggressive dogs or high, unstable places.
+Keep your dog on leash or fenced in, secure while riding in a car, and away from aggressive dogs or high, unstable places and open windows.

 Trauma and accidents account for a vast majority of pet insurance claims; by getting a free quote, you can start the process of safeguarding your pup’s health and covering costly vet visits, especially for those that are unexpected.